MileHacker Logo

 Document Organization

-Keep all your important travel documents organized and accessible.
+Keep all your vital documents for travel organized and accessible.
 Consider making digital and physical copies of your passport, visa/ESTA, and flight reservations.
-Store these copies separately from the originals.
-This helps in case of loss or theft.
+Store these copies in a different place than the originals.
+This aids in case of loss or theft.

 Budgeting & Costs

 Prices vary significantly based on your travel style, the season, and your choices for accommodation, dining, and activities.
-The United States Dollar (USD or $) is the currency used.
+The United States Dollar (AMERICAN dollars or $) is the currency used.

 Currency and Exchange